Reconstruction of energy conditions from observations and implications for extended theories of gravity: Results

 \section{Results}

 We first analyze the ECs in the context of GR.
 From Eqs.~(\ref{eq:NEC}--\ref{eq:DEC}), we have that the ECs are fulfilled at any redshift value if they are equal or greater than zero.
-Note that WEC2 correspond to the NEC in GR.
+Note that WEC2 corresponds to the NEC in GR.
 Figures~\ref{fig:ec_gr} and \ref{fig:sec} show the MCMC results for the case where we consider a Gaussian prior on $\Omega_k^0$ with zero mean and scatter 0.10.
 The green solid lines represent the ECs means and the shaded areas are the $68.3\%$, $95.5\%$ and $99.7\%$ confidence intervals (CIs) at numerous redshift values in the range $[0, \; 2.33]$.
 The results for the other two cases, flat and $\Omega_k^0 = 0 \pm 0.05$, are pretty similar to this one.
 One must be careful when interpreting these plots.
 Note that each function value, e.g, $q(z)$, for a fixed value of $z$ has a posterior distribution.
 The plots show the mean $\langle q(z) \rangle$ and the $68.3\%$, $95.5\%$ and $99.7\%$ areas around the mean.
 Furthermore, these values are obtained by marginalizing over all other function values and nuisance parameters ($\Omega_k^0, \alpha, \beta, M_1, M_2, H_0, r_d $).
 Consequently, Figs.~~\ref{fig:ec_gr} -- \ref{fig:wbd} do not show the correlations between different redshifts and must be interpreted accordingly.

-The WEC (Eq.~\eqref{eq:WEC1}, middle panel of Fig.~\ref{fig:ec_gr}) is fulfilled in the entire redshift interval, and the DEC (lower panel) presents a violation within $99.7\%$ CI just for roughly $z \gtrsim 2.17$ in the three study cases, which is a highly degenerated region due to the few number of data points.
+The WEC (Eq.~\eqref{eq:WEC1}, left-lower panel of Fig.~\ref{fig:ec_gr}) is fulfilled in the entire redshift interval, and the DEC (right-lower panel) presents a violation within $99.7\%$ CI just for roughly $z \gtrsim 2.17$ in the three study cases, which is a highly degenerated region due to the few number of data points.

 In turn, the upper panel of Fig.~\ref{fig:ec_gr} shows that NEC is violated within $99.7\%$ CI for $z \lesssim 0.06$, $1.3 \lesssim z \lesssim 1.8$ and $z \gtrsim 2.08$, where the last is in the degenerated region of the $q(z)$ [and $H(z)$] reconstruction.
 We note that these violation intervals are narrower than those obtained in Refs.~\cite{Lima2008, Lima2008a} using only SNe Ia data and $z \in [0, \, 1.0]$, where the violations were present for $z \lesssim 0.1$ and $z \gtrsim 0.8$.
 Despite of using a larger SNe Ia sample and BAO and $H(z)$ data, it is worth mentioning that the reconstruction method used in the present work is less restrictive than that in \cite{Lima2008, Lima2008a},\footnote{The current reconstruction is based on cubic splines, whereas \citet{Lima2008, Lima2008a} used linear splines.} and it was calibrated such that the bias contributes only with $10\%$ of the total error budget.
 The NEC, WEC and DEC results obtained for the flat and $\Omega_k^0 = 0.0 \pm 0.05$ cases are pretty similar to those presented in Fig.~\ref{fig:ec_gr}.